tonievictor/tonie.me/src/content/articles/regexes-and-finite-automata.md

 draft: false
 ---

-A couple months ago, I built a tool called [rexen](https://github.com/tonievictor/rexen) that compiles and evaluates regular expressions (regexes) using Non-deterministic Finite Automaton (NFA).
+A couple months ago, I built [rexen](https://github.com/tonievictor/rexen), a tool that compiles and evaluates regular expressions (regexes) using Non-deterministic Finite Automaton (NFA).
 Regexes are pretty ubiquitous in computer programming and this was my attempt at understanding how they work.

 A regular expression (regex) is a sequence of characters/symbols that abstractly represent or define a [set](https://en.wikipedia.org/wiki/Set_(mathematics)) of strings (also known as a [regular language](https://en.wikipedia.org/wiki/Regular_language)).
 For